RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Listeners can sometimes provide members with factual information about sources of help outside 7 Cups, but there are reasons to be careful about doing this.
 For example, providing information can undermine the real purpose of 7 Cups.
 There will be more about this, too, later in the guide.

 Also later in the guide, there are some reminders about exactly how listeners at 7 Cups go about providing emotional support.

+After the quiz, the next section is a reminder about caring for yourself.

+QUIZ
+{:.dummyquiz}

 # Self care